Market Position Statement - Messages to the market

 Messages to the market - residential and nursing care

-- We want to work with providers to drive up quality and safeguarding practices through agreeing clear standards and monitoring provision through the standards of the PAMMS quality assurance system
+- Our services are safe, effective, of high quality and promote innovation.
+We want to work with providers to ensure quality and safeguarding practices through agreeing clear standards and monitoring provision through the standards of the PAMMS quality assurance system.

-- We want to encourage providers to develop links with local communities to increase the choice of activities and social stimulation
+- We encourage providers to develop links with local communities to increase the choice of activities and social stimulation.

-- We want to encourage providers to engage in the use of technology enabled care to support independence and improve quality of life
+- We encourage providers to engage in the use of technology enabled care to support independence and improve quality of life.

 Older people and adults with memory and cognition needs: